MoAwadeen/InnoCanvas/README.md

    - Check if your Supabase project is active

 3. **AI Generation Fails**
-   - Verify your Google AI API key is correct
+   - Verify your OpenAI API key is correct
    - Check your API quota and billing status

 4. **File Upload Issues**